iambharath-ashok/Java-Strings/README.md

 - 	Java String implements java.lang.Comparable interface
 ####	There are two variants of compareTo() methods

-	#### 1.	compareTo(String anotherString)
+##### 1.	compareTo(String anotherString)

 -	compareTo() method 	String object with passed String Objects Lexicographically
 -	If String object precedes the argument passed, it returns negative integer
 -	If String object follows the argument String passed, it returns a positive integer
 -	It returns zero when both the String have the same value
 -	In this case equals(String str) method will also return true

-	#### 2.	compareToIgnoreCase(String anotherString)
+##### 2.	compareToIgnoreCase(String anotherString)

 -	This method is similar to the first one, except that it ignores the case
 -	It uses String CASE_INSENSITIVE_ORDER Comparator for case insensitive comparison
 -	If the value is zero then equalsIgnoreCase(String str) will also return true

 #### Code Snippet 1:

 	public class StringCompareToExample {
 		/**
 		 * This class show String compareTo examples
 		 * @param args
 		 */
 		public static void main(String[] args) {
 			String str = "ABC";
 			System.out.println(str.compareTo("DEF"));
 			System.out.println(str.compareToIgnoreCase("abc"));
 		}
 	}

 #### Output:

 	-3
 	0

 -	Above negative output is because “ABC” is lexicographically less than the “DEF”
 -	Output is -3 because it compares the character values one by one

 #### Code Snippet 2:

 	public static void main(String[] args) {
 		char a = 'A';
 		char d = 'D';
 		System.out.println(a-d); //prints -3
 	}

 #### Output:

 	-3

 -	So when “ABC” is compared to “DEF”, the character at first index is compared
 -	Since they are different and ‘A’ comes before ‘D’ lexicographically
 -	It returns a negative integer with the difference between them, hence output is -3
 -	If we compare “AABC” with “ADBC”, then also we will get the same output as -3